Keyboard shortcuts

 Once your note is ready, you can export it to PDF, Word (DOCX), HTML, or Markdown.
 Each format has different strengths — PDF is ideal for polished, read-only documents; Word works well when you or your collaborators need to make further edits; HTML is great for web distribution; and Markdown is the most portable option for use in other tools.

 All four formats are designed with accessibility in mind.
-Proper heading structure, alt text for every diagram, semantic markup, and tagged content are included automatically — you don't have to do anything special to get an accessible export.
-The work you put into your note (clear headings, diagram alt text, well-structured content) carries through directly into the exported file.
+Proper heading structure, alt text for every figure, semantic markup, and tagged content are included automatically — you don't have to do anything special to get an accessible export.
+The work you put into your note (clear headings, figure alt text, well-structured content) carries through directly into the exported file.

 You'll find the export options on the edit and review screen for your note.
 Each format has a button that triggers the export and downloads the file to your computer.